Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/oidc/migrate.md

 `["openid", "email", "offline_access"]` if not specified.

 * `openid`: Essential for OpenID Connect.
-* `email`: Retrieves the user's email address and includes it in the ID token
+* `email`: Retrieves the user's email address and includes it in the ID token.
 * `offline_access`: Essential refresh tokens to refresh the access tokens and sessions.

 This parameter can be modified according to your needs.
 However, `"openid"` and `"offline_access"` should